 Salar Jung Museum

-The 16th-century Purani Haveli was home of the sixth nizam, Fath Jang Mahbub Ali Khan (r 1869–1911), rumoured to have never worn the...
+The Purani Haveli was a home of the sixth nizam, Mahbub Ali Khan (r 1869–1911).
+He was rumoured to have never worn the same thing twice:...